-Summer Quarter
+Summer Term

 The Financial Aid Office will evaluate enrolled students for summer financial aid eligibility.
-For most students, summer 2022 is part of the current 2021-2022 academic year.
-The 2021-2022 FAFSA and a student's remaining 2021-2022 financial aid eligibility determine the summer 2022 financial aid award.
+For most students, summer 2024 is part of the current 2023-2024 academic year.
+The 2023-2024 FAFSA and a student's remaining 2023-2024 financial aid eligibility determine the summer 2024 financial aid offer.